AryaJha003/digital-literacy-project/README.md

 ## Learning Outcome

+Learning Outcome
 This project helped me understand the importance of digital literacy, responsible use of technology, and professional online communication.
+This was my first time using some of these platforms, so it was a good learning experience for me.